Anda Kerkhoven: Remembrance

 Kerkhoven's landlord from the Ranitzstraat in Groningen, Karel Hendriks, was also arrested for a short time.
 After his release, he commemorates Kerkhoven in the resistance magazine ‘De Vonk’, in June 1945.
 He wrote:

 “Let Anda’s spirit live on.
 To lend a hand just to help, without self-benefit as a background, that is true socialism.
 This alone is the key to a better society.
 When people support socialism out of self-interest, it cannot but lead to oppression and dictatorship, for the strongest among them will push themselves forward… Out of self-interest."

 There is a memorial stone placed in front of Anda's former home and in 2003, a memorial stone was unveiled on the spot where she was shot in 1945.

-The Rector Magnificus of the University of Groningen, Combertus Willem van der Pot remembered Anda Kerkhoven in his commemorative speech on June 23, 1945.
+The Rector Magnificus of the University of Groningen, Combertus Willem van der Pot remembered Anda Kerkhoven in his commemorative speech on 23 June 1945.
 He acknowledged her for being the only student of Groningen who had been executed by the Germans for her involvement in the resistance.
 She went down in history as an unyielding resistance fighter and an inspired idealist.
 Her name is included in the plaque commemorating the fallen members of the academic community and she is depicted in a stained glass window by the artist Johan Dijkstra, both in the Academy Building of the University of Groningen.

-In 2008, a planetoide discovered in 1990 bij the Belgian astronomer Eric Walter Elst was named after Kerkhoven.
+In 2008, a planetoide discovered in 1990 by the Belgian astronomer Eric Walter Elst was named after Kerkhoven.

+In November 2021, the Groningen city council moved to name its civic hall after Anda Kerkhoven.